How to Bulk Create Multiple Posts At Once

 But for now, here is the result:

-Generate WordPress Posts with Open AI (ChatGPT)
+Using Open AI API (ChatGPT)

 $text = 'Write 5 taglines about dinosaurs.';